Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Introduction

 \section{Introduction}

 Massive stars can become Wolf-Rayet (WR) stars late in their evolution.
 These objects are characterized by broad emission lines which originate from a fast, dense stellar wind.
-WR stars are luminous ($L > 10^{4.5}$\Lsol) and typically very hot and depleted in hydrogen, as a result of the removal of a significant part of their hydrogen envelopes.
-With their strong stellar winds and dramatic deaths as supernovae they inject matter processed by nuclear burning into the interstellar medium.
-Thereby they play an essential role in the chemical evolution of galaxies as well as in providing mechanical and radiative feedback \citep[see e.g.][]{Hopkins14}.
+WR stars are luminous ($L > 10^{4.5}$\Lsol) and typically very hot and hydrogen depleted, as a result of the removal of a significant part of their hydrogen envelopes.
+With strong stellar winds and dramatic deaths as supernovae they are thought to inject matter processed by nuclear burning into the interstellar medium.
+Thereby they play an essential role in the chemical evolution of galaxies as well as in providing mechanical and radiative feedback \citep[see e.g.,][]{Hopkins14}.

 Unfortunately, the late phases of massive star evolution are poorly understood, even for stars in our our own galaxy.
 This is even more so for massive stars in the early universe, which were more metal poor.
 The Small Magellanic Cloud (SMC) is a unique laboratory to study the evolution of low metallicity stars, since its stars are metal deficient and as a satellite galaxy of the Milky Way it is sufficiently close for detailed studies of its individual stars.
 Its metal content is around one fifth of the solar value \citep{Venn99, Korn00, Hunter07}, which corresponds to that of a spiral galaxies at redshifts $z \approx 3.5$ \citep{Kewley07}.